davideperrotta/Boolfly_Payment_Fee/README.md

-# Boolfly - a payment with specific fee in Magento 2
+# A payment with specific fee in Magento 2
 Add a payment with specific fee in Magento 2

 **Admin config:**